-After Ty Carreg opened its doors, we submitted the project to the prestigious Building Better Healthcare awards.
-The winners were announced in December and I’m delighted to report that we received the Highly Commended award for Best Mental Health Development.
-We were all honoured to receive this award and are looking forward to submitting some of our upcoming projects to next year’s contest.
+After Ty Carreg opened its doors, we submitted the project to the prestigious Building Better Healthcare awards, Design in Mental Health awards and Inspire awards.
+The winners have now all been announced and I’m delighted to report that we took home the prize at both the DIMH and Inspire awards and were recognized with the Highly Commended award by the BBH judges.
+We were all honoured to receive these award and are looking forward to submitting some of our upcoming projects to next year’s contests.

 I know I speak for everyone here at The IAD Company when I wish all the staff and residents of Ty Carreg a happy ever after in their new forever homes.